etais-ee/self-service-guide/index.md

 ![Creating an invite](images/org-team-invite-create.png)

 > *NB!
 By sending an invite to a user you also accredit this user to become an organization member!
-In order to complete the joining process target user needs to login with the URL provided in the invitation.*
+In order to complete the joining process invited user needs to login with the URL provided in the invitation email.*

 "Invite user" form requires target user email address, initial project and role selection.
 Submit form by clicking on "Invite user" button.

 ![Invite creation form](images/org-team-invite-form.png)

 ## Project workspace
 Project workspace provides tools and information required for day-to-day work and oversight over the managed IT infrastructure.
-Access is done via workspace selector in top section of user interface.
+Access is done via workspace selector in the top section of user interface.

 ![Project workspace](images/project-dashboard.png)